Evacuation of Polish civilians from the USSR in World War II: India

 Many Poles left Iran for India, thanks to the efforts of Polish consul in Bombay, Eugeniusz Banasinski.
 The Indian government agreed to host 10,000 Polish refugees, including 5,000 orphans.
 Children were taken care of by the Polish Red Cross and residents of Bombay.
 At first, they were transported to the town of Bandra, in the suburbs of Bombay, where Hanka Ordonówna took care of the kids.
 Then a special camp for Polish children was built near the village of Balachadi in Jamnagar, Kathiawar, thanks to help of the Maharaja Jam Sahib of Nawanagar (see also Help of Maharaja of Nawanagar for Polish refugees).
 Further Polish transports went to India by sea, from the port of Ahvaz to Bombay.
 Several camps were opened in and around Bombay, with the biggest one located at Kolhapur Valivade, where 5,000 stayed.
 Among people who stayed there was Bogdan Czaykowski.

 Wiesława Paskiewicz, who stayed at Kolhapur, wrote: "Our daily activities were marked by school, church and scouting.
 We were mentally shaped by such organizations, as Sodality of Our Lady, and The Eucharistic Crusade.
 There were sports teams, a choir and activities groups."

+Polish refugees in Kolhapur formed close relationships with the local population.
+Ramrao Ingle, a local lawyer, remembered that the “Polish people treated us as equals, unlike the British, who looked down on us”, while Nirmala Nesrikar remembered Poles and Indians regularly dining together and exchanging gifts.
+George Kowalski, who arrived in India in 1943, remembers his hosts as “welcoming and hospitable,” while Romualda Sznajder, who lived in Valivade for 5 years, also recalls the local population as “really accommodating, helpful.
+They learnt some Polish to better interact and trade with us.”
+Many young Polish orphans in India saw parallels between their own experiences and British Imperialism in India.
+Danuta Pniewska recalls going on a coach trip to Malvan with her scout troop, and chanting “English, go home” with local independence activists.